-Below please find an excerpt from More magazine about three women who are remapping the road to Splitsville, and helping others along the way.
+Here is an excerpt from More magazine featuring three courageous women, including myself, who are reshaping the narrative around divorce and assisting others along the way.

 The doyennes of divorce

-Take Toronto’s Deborah Moskovitch, 51, whose book, The Smart Divorce, was published in 2007 after her own disastrous seven-year-long divorce.
-While writing the book, she began to get phone calls from friends, relatives, even strangers asking her for advice.
-“That’s when I realized there was a need for people to understand the divorce process itself,” she says.
+Meet Deborah Moskovitch, a 51-year-old woman from Toronto, whose book, The Smart Divorce, was published in 2007 after enduring her own tumultuous seven-year-long divorce.
+As she was navigating the complex process of divorce, she began receiving phone calls from friends, relatives, and even strangers seeking advice.
+This was when she had a sense that there was a need for people to understand the intricacies of the divorce process itself.

-In response, the mother of three launched a divorce consulting business in 2006.
-In addition to word-of-mouth referrals, her main marketing tools have been a website and strategically cultivated media contacts.
-Before long, she’d become a go-to girl on divorce for the media (she has appeared in the Globe and Mail, on the television program Money Maze and on more.ca, to name a few).
-That high profile has provided her with a steady stream of clients.
+As a response, this mother of three established a divorce consulting business in 2006.
+Her marketing strategies included a well-managed website and strategically cultivated media contacts, leading her to become a sought-after authority on divorce matters for the media.
+She has made appearances on various platforms like the Globe and Mail, the television program Money Maze, and on more.ca.
+This elevated profile offered her a steady influx of clients.